 The investigator seeks to uncover as much information as practicable; however, even the most exhaustive search will still result in gaps in information.
 Some things may not be known by anyone, or may be unknowable.
 These gaps will either be left open as questions unanswered, or filled in through the experience, expertise, and insight of the investigator through assumptions, projections, educated "guesses," or even conjecture.
 There is always the need to strike an appropriate balance between the effort required to ferret out information and the value of that information.
 This is related to the need for "stop rules" before commencing the investigation—the investigator needs to know when enough is enough.

-There are three principal sources of data:
+There are three principal sources of data.

-The Physical Attributes of the Site.
 This relates to the components of the actual scene of the event.
 It involves an examination into the elements of space and things within that space, to evaluate how they might relate to the activities leading up to the event, and the actual occurrence.
 It includes a wide variety of information, such as the following.

 This first set of data helps to develop facts that explain the context of the event, by defining the attributes of the physical environment in which the event occurred.

-The Project and Event Artifacts.
 The second source of data represents physical items that you can hold see, touch, review, and study.
 They are items related to the event, but which are not necessarily components of the physical environment.
 The first category in this data set is the items directly involved, and thus to be found on the scene of the event, such as:

 The next category of artifacts is those items to be found in vehicles, on equipment, in job boxes, storage areas, and trailers, on bulletins boards, or within offices.
 The artifacts in this second category are primarily documents of various sorts.
 This includes documents such as the following.